Adesso

 Adesso is the sixth studio album released by Mango, in 1987.

 The album is known for the single "Bella d'estate", which was co-written with Lucio Dalla.
-Singer's brother Armando Mango contributed to the songwriting.
-The Cd version contains two additional tracks: "Inseguendo il vento" and "Dove andrò", the latter from the album Australia (1985).
+The singer's brother Armando Mango contributed to the songwriting.
+The CD version contains two additional tracks: "Inseguendo il vento" and "Dove andrò", the latter from the album Australia (1985).

 The album was released in Spain under the name Ahora.